Navarcos/navarcos/README.md

 * a management Kind Kubernetes cluster
 * a ClusterAPI managed Kubernetes cluster in Docker
+* the Plancia webUI and backend management service

 and installs necessary Helm charts for components: